verbb/workflow/docs/get-started/configuration.md

 - `editorNotesRequired` - An array for whether editors are required to enter a note in their submissions.
 - `publisherNotesRequired` - An array for whether publishers are required to enter a note in their submissions.
 - `lockDraftSubmissions` - Whether an entry should be locked for editing after it‘s been submitted for review.
+- `publisherSelfApprovalUserGroups` - Per site, user groups whose members may approve their own submissions (same nested shape as `reviewerUserGroups`).
+Combined with the **Approve own submissions** permission and the `definePublisherSelfApproval` event.

 Notifications
 - `editorNotifications` - Whether email notifications should be delivered to individual editors when approved or rejected.